 Horses must be identified before the age of 12 months, or if they leave the place of birth permanently within 12 months from the date of birth.

 Correct identification implies that the horse is identified by a transponder and has a passport issued by an approved organisation.
-In addition, the horse must be registered in the national Danish database.
+In addition, horses staying i Denmark permanently must be registered in the national Danish database.
+Contact SEGES, Heste for more information (firstname.lastname@example.org).

-The passport must have medical pages inserted in such a way that the passport is indivisible.
-The passport must always accompany the horse.
+The passport must have medical pages inserted in such a way that the passport is indivisible and must always accompany the horse.

 Information on issuing bodies in Denmark can be found here (in Danish)

 Exclusion from consumption

 Horses which have not been identified within the time limit will be excluded from human consumption.

-A horse will also be excluded from human consumption if treated with certain medical drugs.
-Furthermore, the horse can be excluded from consumption according to the wish of the owner.
+A horse can also be excluded from human consumption if treated with certain medical drugs.
 When excluded due to medical treatment, the veterinarian and the owner must sign the medical page of the passport.
-When exclusion is purely due to the wish of the owner, the owner himself signs the medical page.
-Exclusion from consumption taking place after January 1, 2016, must be reported to the issuing body.
+Exclusion from consumption must be reported to the issuing body.

 Exclusion is final and cannot be reversed.